Click Pix to enlarge

 A. A week.

-Q. Looks like it's on your block-it that right?
+Q. Looks like it's on your block.
+Is that right?

 Q. Was it hard cartooning such large characters?